felixtemikotan/Algorithm-set-1/README.md

 5. When you are done, host your application on heroku or netlify (submit link should be added to your turned in field on Teams)

-6. Also please note that all this should be done with JavaScript.
-You should not write html markup in your index.html file for each of the characters.
-You should get the data from the star wars API on page load using JavaScript and render all the characters also using JavaScript.